matib99/weather/README.md

 # Weather app with gifs

-This app was made as a project for my React class at University You can see it deployed here: https://matib99.github.io/weather/
+This app was made as a project for my React class at University.

+You can see it deployed here:
+https://matib99.github.io/weather/